nexus06/EverNote/README.md

 Note content: Depending on screen size: new activity for smalls screen and fragment for big screens.

-#Feature create note by keyboard:
+# Feature create note by keyboard:

 Pressing floating button "+", new activity is called, then user is able to create note by keyoboard or by hand writing in screen.

-#Feature create note by keyboard:
+# Feature create note by text recognition OCR:

 Android Text Recognition API has been used to implement this feature.